Criticism of the Food and Drug Administration: Coal tar-derived food dyes

 On April 10, 2008, the Food Standards Agency called for a voluntary removal of the colors (but not sodium benzoate) by 2009.
 In addition, it recommended that there should be action to phase them out in food and drink in the European Union (EU) over a specified period.

 UK ministers have agreed that the six colorings will be phased out by 2009.
 A Japanese group found in 1987 that tartrazine was not carcinogenic after being fed to mice for two years.
 A German group found in 1989 that Sunset Yellow did not induce mutations that could lead to cancer in laboratory animals.

+Cloned animal products

 The FDA has also been criticized for giving permission for cloned animals to be sold as food without any special labeling, although "cloned products may not reach the U.S. market for years." and "Authorities lack the authority to require labeling of products from cloned animals."

+Limited toxicology data for additives

 In August 2013, a study released by The Pew Charitable Trusts found that of the 8105 additives that the FDA allows in food only 19% (1367) have toxicology information.